tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 like HTTP/2 {{!RFC7540}} do not have a notion of which TLS record a given message is a part of.

-Exported Authenticators is meant to be used as a building block for application protocols.
+Exported Authenticators are meant to be used as a building block for application protocols.
 Mechanisms such as those required to advertise support and handle authentication errors are not handled at the TLS layer.